 Even though delegation by adopting a forum's rules, such as AAA Commercial Rule R-7, is widely accepted, the issue is not resolved.
-The issue was raised in Henry Schein, though not accepted for certiorari, and the position of the new Restatement suggests that it will be raised again.451
+The issue was raised in Henry Schein,491 though not accepted for certiorari.

-Delegation in an initial arbitration agreement with a nursing facility was held ineffective with respect to a second admission, despite covering "any admission."
-The language in such agreement forms should likely be amended to address the court's concerns.
-In another 2021 case, the delegation language was considered ambiguous.
-453
+Delegation in an initial arbitration agreement with a nursing facility was held ineffective with respect to a second admission, despite covering "any admission."492 The language in such agreement forms should likely be amended to address the court's concerns.
+In a 2021 case, the delegation language was considered ambiguous.493